Greg Kaplan – författare

 Kommande

-If discussions about interest rates, debt, or inflation sound like economic sorcery, you’re not alone.
-Much of what we hear about macroeconomics—from politicians, pundits, or even professors—bears little resemblance to how economists think about policy and to people’s actual experiences.
-Macro bridges that gap.In clear and engaging prose, Chicago economist Greg Kaplan demystifies how our everyday behavior, including how we spend and save, connects to the biggest questions in fiscal and monetary policy.
-Tracing the evolution of modern macroeconomics from Keynes to today, he guides readers through the models that are often used to explain our economy, uncovers their flaws, and reveals what cutting-edge research tells us about managing the economy in good times and bad.
+Discussions about interest rates, debt or inflation sound mystifying.
+Much of what we hear about macroeconomics–from politicians, pundits or even professors–bears little resemblance to how economists think about policy and to people’s actual experiences.
+Macro bridges that gap.In clear and engaging prose, Chicago economist Greg Kaplan demystifies how our everyday behaviour, including how we spend and save, connects to the biggest questions in fiscal policy.
+Tracing the evolution of modern macroeconomics from Keynes to today, he guides readers through the models often used to explain our economy, uncovering their flaws and revealing what they tell us about managing the economy in good times and bad.
 The journey culminates in HANK, a macroeconomic model co-created by Kaplan that is more consistent with reality.
 Macro offers a timely, new framework for understanding and shaping economics in the real world.

 Skickas inom 10-15 vardagar